arXiv/arxiv-submission-core/_sources/announcement_process.rst.txt

-Submission & announcement Process
+Submission & announcement process
 *********************************

 This section describes the classic arXiv submission and announcement process at a high level.

-Submissions & States
+Submissions & states
 --------------------
 An arXiv submission is comprised of a source package and a collection of procedural and descriptive metadata.
 The source package is usually comprised of